 Many times a unique source file generate different object files when compiled.
 Especially when configuring it with pre-compile flags.
 I wrote this script when working at Geensys to validate the test coverage metrics.

-Imagine that you have a module called Module1
+Imagine that you have a module called Module1.
+It is decomposed in

 three files :